The Climate Emergency

 The Carbon Management Plan focuses on the Council as an organisation and sets out the actions the Council needs to take to be carbon neutral by 2030.
 The plan provides an overview of the Council's current position in relation to carbon emissions and outlines the targets to reduce emissions throughout Council services over the next ten years.

 - View the latest annual review of the Climate Emergency Response Plan and Carbon Management Plan, published in December 2021 (PDF, 1MB)

 The Council has established a cross-party taskforce to understand and plan for the implications, risks and new opportunities for the borough presented by climate change.

 The objective of the taskforce will be to shape how the borough responds to the threats and opportunities presented by the Climate Emergency, and develop practical recommendations for the Council to take forward.

 The Council's Chief Executive, Andrew Lewis, presented a report detailing Cheshire West and Chester's response to the Climate Emergency declaration to Council on the 21 January 2020.
 The report, which was approved by Council, sets out evidence on the Borough's current carbon footprint, and its potential trajectory over the period 2020-2050.
 It describes a range of actions to reach carbon neutrality within this period; including actions under the direct control of the Council, as well as those the Council could advocate for the Borough as a whole, and at national and international level.
 As part of the report the Council has declared a target to be carbon neutral as an organisation by 2030.

 The Climate Emergency taskforce meets on a regular basis and welcome individuals, groups and organisations to speak about issues relating to climate change in the borough.

-The next Climate Emergency Taskforce will take place on Tuesday 29 March, 6pm-8pm and will focus on circular economy and energy.
+The next Climate Emergency Taskforce will take place on Tuesday 26 July, 6pm-8pm and will focus transport.